h4cc/AliceFixturesBundle/README.md

 ## Configuration

-You can globally configure the Seed für random values, the Locale for Faker and a global flag do_flush, if ORM flushes of entities should be omitted or not.
+You can globally configure the Seed for random values, the Locale for Faker and a global flag do_flush, if ORM flushes of entities should be omitted or not.

 A custom 'object_manager' service id can be defined, as well a custom 'schema_manager' service id.